gizmo6022/curious-martian-rover/README.md

 # CuriousMartianRover - Angular front end to display the most recent photos from NASA's Curosity Rover
-!!! for currrent Developoment purposes, the Demo API is being used instead of connecting the proxy API !!!
+!!! for currrent Development purposes, the Demo API KEY is being used instead of connecting the proxy API !!!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.